PanelAlpha Documentation

 • Docker Build Errors During PanelAlpha Updates

-# PanelAlpha installation problems
+# PanelAlpha Installation Problems

-Solution: Ensure your server has sufficient memory, that is a minimum 4GB RAM.
+Solution: Ensure your server has sufficient memory — a minimum of 4 GB RAM is required.

-Problem: Installation fails with error: CLOCK: adj_systime: Operation not permitted ntpdate ntp.ubuntu.com command failed with exit code 1.
+CLOCK: adj_systime: Operation not permitted ntpdate ntp.ubuntu.com command failed with exit code 1

-# Using PanelAlpha and WHM on one server
+# Using PanelAlpha and WHM on One Server

 Question: How many servers are needed to use PanelAlpha and cPanel?

-Problem: The Connection Error: SSL certificate problem: self-signed certificate error appears during server configuration.
+Problem: The error Connection Error: SSL certificate problem: self-signed certificate appears during server configuration.

-Solution: Make sure the server you are trying to connect with has valid SSL certificate or untick the "SSL Verification" checkbox to skip the verification.
+Solution: Make sure the server you are trying to connect to has a valid SSL certificate, or untick the SSL Verification checkbox to skip verification.

-# Installing PanelAlpha with a WHM reseller account
+# Installing PanelAlpha with a WHM Reseller Account

 Question: Can PanelAlpha be installed using a WHM reseller hosting account?

-# How to regenerate your PanelAlpha Engine API token
+# How to Regenerate Your PanelAlpha Engine API Token

-Solution: Log in to your engine server via SSH as the root user and run the following command to generate a new API token.
+Solution: Log in to your engine server via SSH as the root user and run the following command to generate a new API token:

 docker compose -f /opt/panelalpha/shared-hosting/docker-compose.yml exec core php artisan api-token:create tokenname

-# Port conflicts when updating PanelAlpha
+# Port Conflicts When Updating PanelAlpha

-Error response from daemon: driver failed programming external connectivity on endpoint app-nginx-1 (62cde72606cd86fa31982f87c45869c1d44b60efb35441b37f5d22fa8c1b120c): failed to bind port 0.0.0.0:80/tcp: Error starting userland proxy: listen tcp4 0.0.0.0:80: bind: address already in use
+failed to bind port 0.0.0.0:80/tcp: Error starting userland proxy: listen tcp4 0.0.0.0:80: bind: address already in use

 Solution: